 Unlike other Olaplex treatments, which are thicker in texture, Olaplex No.0 looks and feels like water.
 Because of this I was sceptical but its transformative powers aren't to be sniffed at.
 It's easy to use: simply apply to dry hair until it is fully saturated and leave on for 10 minutes.
 Olaplex says that leaving it on for longer (up to 45 minutes, otherwise the product loses efficacy) won't cause any damage to the hair.
 It is recommended that you don't leave the product in overnight, though, as it could end up in your eyes.

-After 10 or so minutes, Olaplex No.3 (which is included in the box) must be applied through the hair and left on for a further 10 minutes before it is recommended that you shampoo and condition your hair.
+After 10 or so minutes, Olaplex No.3 must be applied through the hair and left on for a further 10 minutes before it is recommended that you shampoo and condition your hair.
 The brand suggests using the treatment once or twice a week, or more often if your hair is very damaged.

 Does Olaplex No.0 work?